2009 CONCACAF U-17 Championship qualification

 The 2009 CONCACAF U-17 Championship qualification tournaments took place in 2008 to qualify national teams for the 2009 CONCACAF U-17 Championship, which was played in Mexico from 21 April to 9 May 2009.

 Central American Zone

 Group A

 Matches in Group A were hosted by Panama's association football governing body, FEPAFUT, the Federación Panameña de Fútbol.
 All matches took place at Estadio Virgilio Tejeira in the city of Penonomé.

 Group B

 Matches in Group B were hosted by El Salvador's association football governing body, Federación Salvadoreña de Fútbol.
-All matches too place in the Estadio Cuscatlán in the city of San Salvador.
+All matches took place in the Estadio Cuscatlán in the city of San Salvador.

 Playoff

 The runner-up from each Central American group played a two-legged playoff to determine the 8th and final team to qualify for the tournament proper.
 Guatemala won the two-legged playoff 2:1 on aggregate score.

 Caribbean Zone

 Caribbean qualifying was determined in the 2008 CFU Youth Cup.
 Cuba qualified with Trinidad and Tobago by reaching the final.